raysan5/raylib/FAQ.md

 To develop raylib programs you only need a text editor (with recommended code syntax highlighting) and a compiler.

-A [raylib Windows Installer](https://raysan5.itch.io/raylib) package is distributed including Notepad++ editor and MinGW (GCC) compiler pre-configured for Windows for new users as an starter-pack but for more advance configurations with other editors/compilers, [raylib Wiki](https://github.com/raysan5/raylib/wiki) provides plenty of configuration tutorials.
+A [raylib Windows Installer](https://raysan5.itch.io/raylib) package is distributed including Notepad++ editor and MinGW-w64 (GCC) compiler pre-configured for Windows for new users as an starter-pack but for more advance configurations with other editors/compilers, [raylib Wiki](https://github.com/raysan5/raylib/wiki) provides plenty of configuration tutorials.

 ### Which are raylib external dependencies?

 raylib is self-contained, it has no external dependencies to build it.
-But insternally raylib uses several libraries from other developers, mostly used to load specific file-formats.
+But internally raylib uses several libraries from other developers, mostly used to load specific file-formats.

 A detailed list of raylib dependencies could be found in [raylib Wiki](https://github.com/raysan5/raylib/wiki/raylib-dependencies).